rajlakkakula/hugo-website/content/authors/admin/_index.md

 title: Prithviraj Lakkakula
 ---

-Prithviraj Lakkakula is a Research Assistant Professor of Agribusiness and Applied Economics at North Dakota State University.
+Prithviraj Lakkakula is currently a Research Assistant Professor of Agribusiness and Applied Economics at North Dakota State University.
 I am passionate about applying econometrics, statistics, and data science methods to gain insights from data.
+I have over six years of experience in applied econometrics/statistics and over three years of experience in data science methods.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.